ssidhu1994/Active-Directory-Home-Lab/README.md

 Next we will create a new VM server which the have windows 10 for our newly created client.
 Start by clicking new > name it CLIENT1 > Set hardware to your PC specifications.
 Once server is created, click settings and under network, change adapter 1 to Internal Network.
 This is because we configured DHCP address from main controller.
 This mimics a corprate network.
 Now start the new VM and browse to the location you put the Windows.iso file and click next.
 When it askes to activate windows, click "I don't have a product key", and follow the on screen instructions.
 We will install Windows 10 pro because it can join the domain, home can't.
 Custom install followed by next.
 We can skip all the setup options, if it asks for network, click "I don't have internet", followed by "continue with limited setup".
-Give a username of "user" for simplicity and no password, this will be our local user which we will connect to our domain server.
+Give a username of "user" for simplicity and no password, this will be our local user(Later called CLIENT1) which we will connect to our domain server.

 ![Screenshot 2024-03-16 182648](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/ec9872ea-06f5-4a77-9f5d-178346cc20c3)